Chubek/chubek/README.md

 * [mathcord](https://github.com/Chubek/mathcord) -> My pride and joy.
 A Discord math bot that includes CUSTOM implementation of Edwards-25519, SHA-512, Shunting Yard and communication with Discord API.
 * [potpourri](https://github.com/Chubek/potpourri) -> A webscraper library for Python.
 Can search Google too.
 Can do a lot of stuff.
 * [CroonJoobGoo](https://github.com/Chubek/CroonJoobGoo) -> A cron job automator written entirely in Go.
 Right now it only does SQL queries/commands.
+* [rusty-bot-swarm](https://github.com/Chubek/rusty-bot-swarm) -> A bot library in Rust.
+It's in a presentable stage.

 ### Graphics Programming and Gaming